jhoerr/box-csharp-sdk-v2/readme.markdown

 ## Known Issues

-Due to limitations in the underlying request model, long-polling of events is not currently supported.
+Long-polling of events is not currently supported due to limitations in the underlying request model.

 ## Usage Example